soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

     ```
     ioxclient docker package -p ext2 ap-web-app:latest ./conf
     ```
-   Check if successfully has been created:
+   Verify the package was created
    ```
-   ls -lr ./conf
+   ls -la ./conf
    ```
    For this command, IOxclient needs to be run in a Linux environment!

-6. Select installation tool and deploy the app.
+4. Select installation tool and deploy the app.
 In section below you find details for Cisco Catalyst Center and ioxclient

 > *Note*: A Package of the sample app (`package.tar`) and a packaged `demo.tar` Docker container are available in the `/packages` directory.